Coveting the House

-I delay my run till dusk so I can feign a breather, but really dawdle
+I delay my run till dusk so I can feign a breather, then dawdle

 before the yellow house with its red sign and deep porch, steal